We live in an era of souped-up super-creams promising complexion transformation, one cream does all if you can multi-task, so can your cream!

 I spoke to Biochemist Louise Hoban from David Deans Cosmeceutical Skincare to find out why their products work so quickly to repair sensitive skins, and turn back the clock on mature skins.
 You can read the contents in their skincare products and actually know what each ingredient is.
 Why do they get such amazing results with so few ingredients?

-David Deans only us the highest quality ingredients in all of their products, all of their products have been tested on family and friends, therefore creating a honest feed back as to the products results which you cannot get from testing on animals (which should be stopped, but is still used by many of the top cosmetic and makeup companies).
+David Deans only us the highest quality ingredients in all of their products, all of their products have been tested on family and friends, therefore creating honest feedback as to the products results which you cannot get from testing on animals (which should be stopped, but is still used by many of the top cosmetic and makeup companies).

 Louise sent me the following information: